aadityaguptaa/aadityaguptaa/README.md

 <br />
 <br />

 Hi, I'm Aditya, an Android Developer, who loves exploring different stuff.
 Currently, I'm an Associate SWE at Fidelity Investments.
-I am a Potterhead and greek mythology enthusiast who mainly programs in Type Script and Kotlin.
-I am also trying out ML to see what all the fuss is about and might actually ❤ it..
+I am a Potterhead and Greek mythology enthusiast who mainly programs in TypeScript and Kotlin.
+I am also trying out ML to see what all the fuss is about and might actually ❤ it.

 <br/>
 <br/>

   <img align="right" height="250" width="400" alt="GIF" src="https://miro.medium.com/max/1360/1*IRGHmiGsa16stedQvIaZfw.gif" />

-**Talking about Personal Stuffs:**
+**Talking about Personal Stuff:**

 - 👨‍💻 Mostly working on ❤️Android ❤️Kotlin 🔥Firebase!
 - 👨🏻‍💻 I’m looking to collaborate on cool projects;